nuclearprotocol/moonbeam-explorer-expedition/README.md

 <!-- about the project -->
 ## MoonBeam Explorer TestNet

-MoonBeam Explorer Testnet is a simple Block Explorer for Binance Testnet/Mainet & ETH RPC extending the expedition app (https://expedition.dev).
+MoonBeam Explorer Testnet is a simple Block Explorer for MoonBeam Testnet/Mainet & ETH RPC extending the expedition app (https://expedition.dev).